sergey-vun/microsoft-graph-docs/concepts/data-connect-filtering.md

 >**Note** Pipelines requesting BasicDataSet_v0.CalendarView_v0 also require a DateTime filter, but no **dateFilterColumn** is specified in the SourceDataSet.
 However, a **startTime** and **endTime** are required and only events that begin after the **startTime** and finish before the **endTime** are provided.

-## Next Steps
+## See also

-For more information about how to modify the user selected for extractoin and filtering in Data Connect pipelines, see the [Azure Data Factory Office 365 connector documentation](/azure/data-factory/connector-office-365).
+- To learn more  about how to modify the user selected for extraction and filtering in Data Connect pipelines, please see the [Azure Data Factory Office 365 connector documentation](/azure/data-factory/connector-office-365).